How to Learn Taiwanese Mandarin: Tips, Resources and More!

-You just need to learn a different kind of Chinese.
-In this case, it’s called Taiwanese Mandarin.
+But it’s fine since all you need to do is learn a different kind of Chinese, and in this case, it’s Taiwanese Mandarin.

-So, what’s the best way to ensure you understand the Taiwanese people and the slang they use and not stick out because of robotic, standard-style speech?
+So, what’s the best way to ensure you understand the Taiwanese people and the slang they use?

 And what’s the difference between Standard and Taiwanese Mandarin?